hartwigmedical/documentation/data-access-request-methods.md

-# HMF Description of Methods
+# Hartwig Medical Foundation Description of Methods

 This page describes the methods used to generate the data serviced to researchers through data requests (DRs).
 The samples in the Hartwig database are collected via three clinical studies: CPCT-02, DRUP-01 and WIDE.
 Patients in these studies have given explicit consent for whole genome sequencing and data sharing for cancer research purposes.